Home > Digital technologies > Cybersecurity > Cybersecurity: why and how to raise awareness among your employees?

 Malware and ransomware

-Malicious software that can take many forms.
-Particularly subtle, ransomware installs itself like a program.
+Malware can take many forms.
+Particularly subtle ransomware installs itself like a program.
 It starts by disabling the antivirus, then works its way up the network, often attacking backups first.
 It then proceeds to encrypt all the files on the computers and servers it can access.
 In this way, attacked companies have no choice but to pay the ransom to recover their data.
 Unfortunately, paying the ransom does not guarantee that the data will be recovered.

 To deal with these threats, it is important that people understand the cybersecurity instructions they are given.
 Otherwise, it's hard to see the relevance of so many lists of recommendations, instructions and good practices that are often restrictive...
 Training your employees is pointless if you don't ensure that they understand the context better, and therefore that they adhere and remain motivated in the long term to apply them.

 Putting this technical knowledge into context will also enable us to keep abreast of the latest developments.
 Because technologies evolve, risks change and instructions become less reliable.
-So we're not necessarily looking to train experts, but first and foremost to encourage people to gain greater mastery by asking themselves questions.
+So our aim will not necessarily be to train experts, but above all to encourage people to gain greater mastery by asking themselves questions.
 Today, the main advice we give is: find out before you trust.
 Is this site well-known?
 Does it have good reviews on the search engines?
 Isn't that link on Facebook dubious?
 At the end of the day, an employee who is well aware of cybersecurity needs above all to have a little technical knowledge and a certain amount of mistrust.

 Our expert